bjornharvold/bearchoke/README.md

 ## Limitations

 * Cloud Foundry does not yet support HTML5 push.
 You cannot go straight to a url unless it's the root url.
 E.g. https://www.bearchoke.com is ok. https://www.bearchoke.com/ui/chat is not ok.
 We developed a custom buildpack for this reason which you can find here: [cloudgate313](https://github.com/cloudgate313/staticfile-buildpack)
+* Cloud Foundry has a limitation when using your custom domain while using SSL over Cloudflare.
+If you enable CSRF, it will fail because you will have to use the cfapps.io domain name to reach your web socket services.
 * If you're working on a Mac, you might run into an EMFILE warning when running LinemanJS.
 You need to increase the ulimit size.
 Please see the FAQ here for more information: [grunt-contrib-watch](http://cnpmjs.org/package/grunt-contrib-watch)